beowabbit/test/docs/README.md

 # README.md

 Will GitHub Pages render `docs/README.md` as an index?
+No, apparently not.